shaneharter/PHP-Daemon/README.md

        Install the script to /etc/init.d.
 Otherwise just output the script to stdout.

  -d Daemon, detach and run in the background
- -v Verbose, echo any logged messages.
-Ignored in Daemon mode.
-Ignored in --debugworkers mode.
  -p PID_FILE File to write process ID out to

  --recoverworkers